-Macon' It to the Big Screen
+Macon' It to the Big Screen: Film in Macon, Ga.

 Macon, Georgia has served as the backdrop for numerous film productions.
 Our tree-lined streets, beautifully restored downtown area, and our rich history make Macon a great place to film.
 As you tour Macon, you may have a sense of déjà vu as you recognize scenes from popular movies throughout the city.
-Here's a list of some films and television shows that feature Macon on the big screen.

 The 5th Wave (2016)

 Four waves of fatal attacks have left Earth in ruin and Cassie is on the run in an attempt to save her younger brother.
 Against a backdrop of terror and distrust, she prepares for the deadly fifth wave.
 Teaming up with a mysterious young man, the two must learn to trust each other to find Cassie’s brother and survive the fifth wave.
 Produced by Columbia Pictures.